Robert Fuest

-Robert Fuest (30 September 1927 – 21 March 2012) was an English film director, screenwriter, and production designer who worked mostly in the horror, fantasy and suspense genres.
+Robert Fuest (30 September 1927 – 21 March 2012) was an English film and television director, screenwriter, production designer, and painter, who worked mostly in the horror, fantasy and suspense genres.

+His notable works include the Vincent Price-starring The Abominable Dr. Phibes (1971), which was ranked by Time Out London as one of the 100 greatest horror films of all time, and its sequel Dr. Phibes Rises Again (1972).
+He was also known for his contributions to the television series The Avengers.

 Biography

 Born in London, Fuest served his national service in post-war Germany with the Royal Air Force, air-lifting coal over the Berlin Wall, after which he attended Wimbledon and Hornsey Schools of Art.
 For a period, he lectured at Southampton College of Art.
 Fuest also spent time as a drummer in a warm-up band for Chris Barber and George Melly.

 In the early sixties, he designed sets for television programmes such as ITV Play of the Week and Armchair Theatre.
 It was whilst working on the first season of The Avengers for director Peter Hammond that Fuest developed an enthusiasm for directing.
 Fuest later admitted (on a DVD commentary for the Avengers episode "Game") that Hammond's visual style proved a major influence, and opened him up to the stylistic possibilities of film and TV.

 In 1965, he contributed material to the Peter Cook and Dudley Moore comedy sketch show Not Only...
 But Also.

 His first film was Just Like a Woman (1967), which he also wrote, starring Wendy Craig.
-His work on the film brought him to the attention of Avengers producer Albert Fennell, who offered him the chance to direct episodes.
-He directed seven episodes in total: "My Wildest Dream", "Game", "They Keep Killing Steed", "The Rotters", "Take Me to Your Leader", "Pandora" and "Take Over".
+His work on the film brought him to the attention of Avengers producer Albert Fennell, who offered him the chance to direct episodes; returning to the show, he directed seven episodes in total: "My Wildest Dream", "Game", "They Keep Killing Steed", "The Rotters", "Take Me to Your Leader", "Pandora" and "Take Over".
 When the series was later revived as The New Avengers, Fuest was invited back to direct two more episodes, namely "The Midas Touch" and "The Tale of the Big Why".